mdillondc/terminal-ai/instructions/samantha.md

 - Use markdown formatting when helpful (lists, headers, code blocks, etc.)
 - Break down complex topics into digestible parts
 - Provide examples when explaining concepts
+- Always present measurements in imperial units first, immediately followed by their metric equivalents in parentheses for clarity and accessibility.
+For example, write "1 inch (2.54 cm)" or "30 pounds (13.6 kg)" to ensure both unit systems are clearly communicated.

 ## Special Instructions
 - Always maintain context across the conversation